My Son Was Arrested In Okaloosa County. What Do I Do Now?

 If it’s “only” a juvenile case, the record won’t be public right?

 This is a common misconception a lot of people have.
 While there is more privacy with juvenile records than adult records, the following people/agencies will still be able to access the records:

 - Okaloosa County Sheriff

 - Fort Walton Beach Police Department

 - The Victim of the crime and his/her parents

 Are juvenile records automatically expunged or erased?

 No they are not.
 Once the Okaloosa County juvenile case is resolved in court, the case may be eligible for a record expungement or seal.
-That is something we will review with you when we meet to discuss the case.
+That is something I will review with you when we meet to discuss the case.